Welcome to The Purple Jacket!

-Born and raised in St. Louis, Missouri and residing in Deerfield Beach Florida with my partner Richard Schiffer; I am is the youngest of six children which includes JoAnn: Merrille: Mary: Jim: and Gerri.
-I am proud to be the ‘F.U.’ (aka: Favorite Uncle) to 24 nieces and nephews and a gob of great nieces and nephews!
+Born and raised in St. Louis, Missouri, I am is the youngest of six children: I am proud to be the ‘F.U.’ (aka: Favorite Uncle) to 24 nieces and nephews and over 40 great nieces and nephews!
 (That number is still growing!)

 I have a diverse background in Social Work, Ministry, Senior Care, Arts Management and Professional Sports.
-I earned a B.A.
-Degree in Child Family and Community Service from Sangamon State University (now the University of Illinois, Springfield) in Springfield, Illinois and have earned a Masters Degree in Leadership and Communication from Gonzaga University in Spokane, WA.
+I earned a Bachelors Degree in Child Family and Community Service from Sangamon State University (now the University of Illinois, Springfield) in Springfield, Illinois and have earned a Masters Degree in Leadership and Communication from Gonzaga University in Spokane, WA.
 I am proud of my six years in the seminary and have studied Theology at Sacred Heart School of Theology in Hales Corners, Wisconsin.
 I have always enjoyed the dialogue that comes with higher education and I am currently studying Leadership and Communication at Gonzaga University in Spokane, Washington.
 My thesis will be centered around Caregiver/Caregiving stress.

 I am a proponent of a holistic approach to good health and spirituality.
 Theologically trained, I view religion and spirituality as separate.
 Church communities are healthy when they promote diversity, dignity and acceptance.
 Down to earth and pragmatic, I am able to see different viewpoints, work within a consensus while building bridges instead of roadblocks.

 You might ask why The Purple Jacket?
 The Purple Jacket is my own personal caregiving symbol.
 I do own a purple jacket, however, I cannot fit into my purple jacket any longer.
 I attribute this to the stress of being a caregiver and not learning how to take better care of myself.
 My goal now in July of 2016 is to Bring On Wellness (#BOW) and take better care of my own personal health and well-being.